 The City status of St Davids, while having ecclesiastical roots going back for centuries, was granted to all of St Davids by HM the Queen by Royal Charter on 1st June 1995.

-The City Council, or the City Council of St Davids and the Cathedral Close to give its full name, is a Community Council in its role and statutory powers.
 This site introduces the council and its services, as well as providing links to the Pembrokeshire County Council and Pembrokeshire Coast National Park Authority, as the organisations providing key public services in the area.

 St Davids City News If you would like a copy of the Community Newsletter please contact the Clerk email@example.com